 The state should ensure that special education teachers know the science of reading instruction and are sufficiently prepared for the instructional shifts related to literacy associated with college-and career-readiness standards.

-Tennessee requires special education teachers to pass the Praxis II Teaching Reading: Elementary Education (5203) test, which addresses the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary and comprehension.
+Tennessee requires special education teachers to pass the Praxis Teaching Reading: Elementary Education (5203) test.
+The test framework contains the five instructional components of scientifically based reading instruction: phonemic awareness, phonics, fluency, vocabulary, and comprehension.

 New legislation in Tennessee allows teachers to delay passage of content and pedagogy tests if they possess a bachelor's degree in a core content area.